 Rebates and Tax Incentives

 Additionally, states and local communities may offer tax incentives, or solar companies and manufacturers may offer rebates, but this changes frequently.
-The solar company installer is usually the best source for up-to-date rebates and tax information.
+The Database of State Incentives for Renewables & Efficiency (DSIRE) website is a great resource for homeowners to find state-specific policies and incentives.
+The solar company installer can also answer questions about rebates and tax information.

 Buying a solar array is a pricey prospect, and if something goes wrong, it’s good to know the solar company is there to handle the problem promptly.
 Virtually all solar companies have a call-in customer service number, and many have an emergency number for after-hours calls.
 Still others offer online consultations via chat or email, and some provide interactive troubleshooting to help the homeowner figure out the problem and schedule repairs (if needed).
 The more options a company offers, the higher the customer satisfaction in most cases.